Solar Solutions for UK Manufacturers: A Financial Perspective

-• 3 min read
+- 3 min read

+For most UK manufacturers, energy is one of the largest uncontrollable operating costs on the balance sheet.
 Since 2021, UK wholesale electricity prices have shown unprecedented volatility.
-Although peak crisis pricing has eased, industrial tariffs remain materially above historical norms.
+Although peak crisis pricing has eased, industrial tariffs remain significantly above historical norms.

-According to the Department for Energy Security and Net Zero, average non-domestic electricity prices remain significantly higher than pre-2020 levels, even after stabilisation measures.
+According to the Department for Energy Security and Net Zero, average non-domestic electricity prices remain considerably higher than pre-2020 levels, even after stabilisation measures.
+Simultaneously, grid constraint pressures reported by National Grid ESO continue to reshape how new generation connects to the network.

 1. The Manufacturing Energy Profile: Why It Matters